diffix/reference/docs/led.md

 > We can hold the partially aggregated count for each combination, and calculate the final at the last step of an aggregate after we know what is flipped and what is not.
 Say we want to include combination 4, the count would be `10 + 2 + 1 = 13`.

 In the above example, C3 is LE.
-Suppose the analyst were to drop or negate A. This would effectively result in A being set to true, which would (probably) change the outcome of many combination C1 rows to true, causing those rows to be added to the answer.
+Suppose the analyst were to drop A. This would effectively result in A being set to true, which would (probably) change the outcome of many combination C1 rows to true, causing those rows to be added to the answer.
 In other words, the change would have a large effect and so can't be used by an attacker in a difference attack or a chaff attack.
 Therefore we can safely leave the C1 rows as is and keep the dynamic seeding material from A.

 If however the analyst were to drop C, then the only logic effect this would have would be to change the rows associated with C3 from true (included in the answer) to false (excluded from the answer).
 Since therefore a difference attack is possible, we want to adjust for the C3 rows by 1) adjust the aggregate outputs to what they would be if the rows are excluded, and 2) remove C from the seed materials for dynamic noise layers.

-Here is another example of a truth table, this time with five combinations:
+As another example, suppose that the expression `B and C and D` is a pseudo-identifier for an AID.
+An attacker wants to learn if the AID has attribute A or not.
+The two queries of the difference attack would be `WHERE A` and `WHERE A or (B and C and D)`.
+If the AID does not have attribute A, then the count of the second query is one more than the count of the first query.
+If the AID has the attribute, the counts are the same.

+Let's look at the truth table for the logic `A or (B and C and D)`, evaluated in order `A-->B-->C-->D`.

+In the case where the AID does *not* have attribute A, we might get this:

 |    | A     | B          | C          | D          | outcome | AID |
 | -- | ----- | ---------- | ---------- | ---------- | ------- | --- |